Join the Conversation About Influenza

 Thimerosal hasn't been used in vaccines for children since 2001.
 However, thimerosal is still used in some flu vaccines.
 Yearly flu vaccines are recommended for all children.
 If you are worried about thimerosal, you can ask for a flu vaccine without it.
 Do you use it ? (because it has mercury in it.
 Mercury poisoning is one of the causes of heavy metal toxicity, It can be the cause of dementia, for example,) If we do not want it. can we avoid Thimerosal preservative in the vaccine?
 Thank you.

-Pat J asked over 1 year agoThank you for your question.
+Pat J asked almost 2 years agoThank you for your question.

 In Alberta, it’s common for the influenza vaccine to be administered using pre-filled single-dose needles, which do not contain thimerosal.
 Influenza vaccines in Alberta only contain thimerosal when they are drawn from vials that include multiple doses.
 Ask your vaccination provider to ensure that you are receiving a thimerosal-free dose.